In my opinion, Ethiopia is one of the top contenders for the best food in the world.

-Everyone then hovers around the plate with their individual roll of injera, breaking off bite size pieces and dipping them into the scrumptious sauces and stews.
+Everyone then hovers around the plate with their roll of injera, breaking off bite-size pieces and dipping them into the delicious sauces and stews.

-When the food off the top is finished, it's fair game to start eating the base (that first piece of injera) that has sopped up all the luscious flavor.
+When the food off the top is finished, it's fair game to start eating the base (that first piece of injera) that has sopped up all the tasty flavor.

 Honey Wine – Tej